Applying Demand Factors for Schools per NEC 220.86

 - Other miscellaneous loads

 - The larger of the electric space heating or air conditioning load (not both).
-This concept of accounting for non-coincident loads is central to the calculation’s efficiency.
+Accounting for the larger of these two non-coincident loads improves the realism of the resulting service calculation.

 This optional method does not apply to the load of relocatable structures or portable buildings.
 These structures must have their loads calculated separately, typically using the standard method, as their load characteristics differ from the main building.